 Yes, it is free to publish a book on the Lulu Press platform, just like it is free on Amazon’s KDP.

-However, there are separate costs to consider when it comes to publishing your book, such as book production, printing, marketing and distribution costs.
+However, there are separate costs to consider when it comes to publishing your book, such as book production, printing, book marketing, and distribution costs.

 While Lulu publishing is free, the other services offered, such as printing, distribution, or other author services, are not.
 Now, Lulu is a great site to publish on.

-Here is a breakdown of Lulu publishing costs:
+Here is a breakdown of Lulu's publishing costs:

 - Distribution – 20% of net profit.
 Lulu's commission is generally 20% of your book’s net profit.
 You can read more about the Lulu commission structure here.

 - Author Services – Depends on which service you choose.
 There are complete packages from $999 to $3199.
 For individual services like cover design, there are packages from $289 to $599.
 For a full list of services and pricing, click here.

 You can sell your books directly on Lulu.
 The question is, should you?
 Well, if you take a look at the publishing costs, it makes sense to sell directly on Lulu.

 Watch this video by indie author Dale as he explains the difference between selling a hardback cover on Lulu compared to Amazon.